ThalesGroup/udp-offload-engine/ip/README.md

 vivado -mode batch -notrace -source package_uoe_ip.tcl
 ```

 After this, the IP is available under the `<uoe_dir>/ip/ip_repo` directory.
-The directory can be added to the Vivado IP repostory to make the UOE core available in the IP Catalog.
+The directory can be added to the Vivado IP repository to make the UOE core available in the IP Catalog.